stevedonovan/Lake/doc/index.md

     2 two
     3 three 3

 Subsequently it will only rebuild `hello.exe` when `hello.c` changes.
-If the Microsoft compiler `cl.exe` was on the path, it will use that in preference For instance if you type this command in the Visual Studio Command prompt, we get:
+If the Microsoft compiler `cl.exe` was on the path, it will use that in preference on Windows.
+For instance if you type this command in the Visual Studio Command prompt, we get:

     D:\dev\lua\Lake\scratch>lake hello.c one two "three 3"
     cl /nologo -c /O1 /WX /DNDEBUG /showIncludes  hello.c /Fohello.obj